Cortical granule: Organelle composition

 N-Acetylglucosaminidase: Experimentally found within mouse cortical granules, N-Acetylglucosaminidase is a glycosidase that hydrolyzes N-acetylglucosamine residues located on the zona pellucida.
 N-acetylglucosamines on the zona pellucida normally promote sperm binding.
 Therefore, N-Acetylglucosaminidase contributes to polyspermy prevention.

 p32: The name, p32, refers to the protein's molecular weight, 32 kDa.
 Upon release from the cortical granule, p32 appears to either function briefly or undergo a modification shortly after fertilization because only small amounts of p32 are present on the embryo.
 Research also suggests that p32 does not contribute to polyspermy prevention.

-Peptidylarginine deiminase (PAD/ABL2 antigen/p75): Peptidylarginine deiminiase is a secretory protein within the cortical granule that contributes to regulation of the embryo's development prior to the event of implantation.
+Peptidylarginine deiminase (PAD/ABL2 antigen/p75): Peptidylarginine deiminase is a secretory protein within the cortical granule that contributes to regulation of the embryo's development prior to the event of implantation.
 Peptidylarginine deiminase's alternative name, p75, refers to its molecular weight, 75kDa.